Kentucky Eminent Domain Attorneys

 The government may use eminent domain to take land for the building of interstates, highways, schools, public parks, government research centers, and many other “public use” purposes.

-What Should Landowners Do After Receiving an Eminent Domain Notice in Kentucky?
+What Should Landowners Do After Receiving An Eminent Domain Notice In Kentucky?

 Landowners who receive notice that their land is to be acquired by eminent domain often feel blindsided by the news.
 Yet the government may have spent years researching and planning the seizure of the land.
 For this reason, it’s important to act quickly once they are notified.
 Landowners don’t have much time to act, so the sooner they do, the more likely they are to have the results of the eminent domain case turn out in their favor.